Manumission: Caribbean

 Manumission laws varied between the various colonies in the Caribbean.
 For instance, the island of Barbados had some of the strictest laws, requiring owners to pay £200 for male slaves and £300 for female slaves, and show cause to the authorities.
 In some other colonies, no fees applied.
 It was not uncommon for ex-slaves to purchase family members or friends in order to free them.
 For example, ex-slave Susannah Ostrehan became a successful businesswoman in Barbados and purchased many of her acquaintances.

 For Jamaica, manumission went largely unregulated until the 1770s, when manumitters had to post a bond in order to ensure those that they freed did not become wards of the parish.
 One quantitative analysis of the Jamaica manumission deeds shows that manumission was comparatively rare on the island around 1770, with only an estimated 165 slaves winning their freedom through this fashion.
-While manumission had little demographic impact on the size of the enslaved population, it was important to the growth and development of the free population of color, in Jamaica, during the second half of the eighteenth century.
+While manumission had little demographic impact on the size of the enslaved population, it was important to the growth and development of the free population of colour, in Jamaica, during the second half of the eighteenth century.

+In Haiti, before the Haitian Revolution, which freed all Enslaved Afro-Latinos, there was a struggle for many formerly enslaved individuals to maintain their freedom through official manumission papers.
+Some, like Rosalie of the Poulard Nation, went through various ways to prove her freedom, and that of her children, such as having her white husband claim her as a slave and declare them as free in 1803, although she was initially freed by her owner in 1795.

+France

+By the edict of July 3, 1315, the King of France, Louis X, known as the Quarrelsome, affirmed that "according to the law of nature, everyone must be born free" and that "throughout our kingdom, servants will be brought to freedom."
+Hence the maxim "no one is a slave in France" and the statement "the soil of France frees the slave who touches it."
+This edict thus abolished serfdom (from the Latin word servus, slave) in the royal domain.
+The Law of February 1794 was a decree of the French First Republic's National Convention which abolished slavery in the French colonial empire.